About these ads

 The Diplomatic Ladies Association [Asociación de Damas Diplomáticas] in La Paz, Bolivia, organized a fair to showcase products and a little bit of the culture of the many countries who mark their presence in La Paz.
 Entrance fees were used as a fundraiser for charity projects throughout the capital.
 Here, a collection of snapshots of a few of these countries, including Panama, Japan, Great Britain, and, the United States…

 Wish I weren’t be so caught up working at the booth, and had the opportunity to go around snapping more pictures from the beautiful German Embassador’s Residence!
-Maybe next time… next year, for sure! :o
+Maybe next time… next year, for sure! 😮

 Find here, more impressions from other bloggers on “Culture”… Thank you all for sharing! ♥

 In the meantime, what else has our ‘home diplomatic corp’ been up to?
-Take a look at this beautiful initiative: http://3rdculturechildren.com/2013/04/25/la-paz-runs-for-boston/
+Take a look at this beautiful initiative: https://3rdculturechildren.com/2013/04/25/la-paz-runs-for-boston/

 Life through photography: the sky over La Paz, Bolivia.